How to Install a Water Heater Disconnect Switch per NEC

 Quick Summary: Installing a Water Heater Disconnect

 Installing a water heater disconnect switch per the National Electrical Code (NEC) is a critical safety measure for any hardwired appliance installation.
-The primary requirement, detailed in NEC 422.31(B), mandates an appliance disconnecting means for the water heater.
-This can be either the branch-circuit breaker or a separate disconnect switch.
-The branch-circuit breaker can serve as the disconnecting means if it is within sight from the appliance (defined as visible and within 50 feet) or if it is lockable.
+The NEC requires an appliance disconnecting means for permanently connected appliances (see NEC Article 422).
+Sections 422.31(A) and 422.31(B) explain how that disconnect is provided based on the appliance rating: (A) covers appliances rated not over 300 volt-amperes or 1/8 hp, and (B) covers appliances rated over 300 volt-amperes — in either case the branch-circuit breaker or a switch may serve as the disconnect if it is within sight of the appliance (visible and generally within 50 ft) or is capable of being locked in the open position.
 If the breaker is out of sight and not lockable, a local disconnect switch must be installed in sight of the water heater.
-For most residential applications, a simple non-fused disconnect switch is sufficient, as the overcurrent protection is already provided at the panel.
-This ensures a safe, compliant method for servicing the appliance without having to de-energize other circuits or access a distant panel, reinforcing critical safety protocols for electricians.
+For most residential applications a simple non-fused disconnect switch is sufficient, since the branch-circuit overcurrent protection is provided at the panel.
+This provides a safe, compliant method for servicing the appliance without de-energizing unrelated circuits and reinforces critical safety protocols for electricians.

 Understanding NEC Requirements for Appliance Disconnecting Means